AgustinPardo/BacSixTnS/README.md

 ```

 ## Filter and trim
 Trim the reads using truncLen.
 First number is for the forwards read, and the second for the reverse read.
 Filter the reads using maxEE and maxN.
 Reads with higherthan maxEE "expected errors" will be discarded.
-Expected errors are calculatedfrom the nominal definition of the quality score: EE = sum(10^(-Q/10)).
+Expected errors are calculated from the nominal definition of the quality score: EE = sum(10^(-Q/10)).
 Sequences with more than maxN Ns will be discarded.
 ```R
 filterAndTrim(fnFs, filtFs, fnRs, filtRs, truncLen=c(270,240), maxEE=c(10,10), maxN=0, rm.phix=TRUE, compress=TRUE, multithread=TRUE)
 ```